OscarTenorio/OscarTenorio.github.io/Eye_Exercise/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a simple practice exercise to show a css animation.
+This is a simple practice exercise to show a css animation manipulating the placement of divs on a page to create the illusion of eyes following the user's cursor.
 You should have no problem running this with an internet connection and a browser to execute the files.

 ### Built With